Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Yuan Dynasty Poetry includes two types, the Sanqu and Zaju.

-Sanqu is a poetic form that resembles the Ci poetry, but has relatively flexible regulations regarding rhymes and line lengths, and was developed among common people.
+Sanqu is a poetic form that resembles Ci poetry but has relatively flexible regulations regarding rhymes and line lengths, and was developed among ordinary people.

 Porcelain Pillow of the Yuan Dynasty with Story "The Journey to the West" — Guangdong Museum (Photo by Dongmaiying)